While South Australia has relatively low levels of crime, we know that more work is needed.

 To target and disrupt the criminal activities of street gangs, the Bill seeks to amend the CLCA.

-• inserting an express definition of a street gang;
+• insert an express definition of a street gang;

-• allowing the Commissioner of Police to make an application to the courts for a street gang control order for street gang participants;
+• allow for the Commissioner of Police to make an application to the Supreme Court, or Youth Court in relation to a youth, for a street gang control order in relation to a specified person;

-• empowering the courts to impose conditions on a person who is subject to a street gang control order;
+• empower the Supreme Court and Youth Court to impose certain conditions on a person who is subject to a street gang control order;